tonnidas/tonnidas.github.io/content/project/quantum computing/index.md

 ---
 title: Quantum Computing
-summary: This is the website that has some of the public materials of Quantum computing.
+summary: A website for the public materials of Quantum computing.
 tags:
 - Website
 date: "2021-02-27T00:00:00Z"